Skip to content

 • the company must notify the Australian Securities and Investments Commission (ASIC) of the changes to the shareholdings.

-Sometimes, the company must update the directors’ register and notify ASIC of the change when a share transfer results in a change to the company’s directors.
+Sometimes, the company must update the directors’ register and notify ASIC if a share transfer changes the directors.

 Waivers

-You must always comply with the set procedures and rules within the company’s constitution and shareholders agreement or deed if one or both exist.
+You must follow the procedures and rules in the company’s constitution and shareholders’ agreement or deed, if they exist.
 Before selling shares to another shareholder, ensure that you have permission to do so.

-If you wish, you can deviate from the requirements of your company constitution shareholders agreement or deed.
+If you wish, you can deviate from the requirements of your company’s constitution, shareholders’ agreement or deed.
 In that case, you need a waiver from shareholders who are not a party to the share transfer (non-buying shareholders).
 Likewise, non-buying shareholders can confirm in writing that they are happy to deviate from specific requirements.

 Continue reading this article below the form